inf9matics/as312223Obsidian/FoCP/README.md

 #FoCP

 # For repository
-The Obsidian pl used to render code files:
+The Obsidian plugin used to render code files:
 `Embed Code File`

 **Lecturer**: Krzysztof Simiński